purpleladydragons/purpleladydragons.github.io/_posts/_2025-02-17-Linear-algebra-notes.md

   - you end up with [x * col1, y * col2], which becomes the first column of the "composition" matrix of the two matrices
   - this is equivalent to the row-by-column multiplication algorithm
   - this also gives the intuition around why matrix multiplication is *not* commutative: some transformations like scaling + rotation can be done in either order, but rotation + shear is sensitive to the order that it's performed in

+Also worth noting this is just 2D to 2D

+**Video 5**
+This video introduces 3D vectors and mentions the possibility of transformations between different dimenson vectors.
+Jumping ahead a bit, but geometrically the intuition seems to be that if you have a 3x2 matrix, this can act as a function on 2D vectors that projects them into 3D space.
+But frankly my intuition is already breaking down wrt the component multiplication.
+Say you transform the x-basis vector.
+According to the intuition presented in the previous video, you should just take the first column.
+But that's not the case?
+Does that intuition only work for understanding NxN matrix multiplication?
+Ah okay so I suppose in that case, the first column represents where the x-basis vector projects to and second column for the y-vector.
+You end up projecting both into 3D vectors.
+Then if you have (1,1) this is where (1,1) would be projected into 3D space by this matrix / is the linear combination of the transformation of the two original basis vectors.

+I also find it interesting that the videos keep talking about rotations and whatnot, and how that's feasible with real numbers and yet complex analysis kind of reworked my brain to think that only *i* can rotate.
+But it makes perfect sense right? if you move the [1,0] vector to [0,1] that's 90 degrees.
+I'm too dumb to grok the relationship between these vector rotations and imaginary scalar rotations (probably relevant that complex numbers are basically 2D numbers)